The Soul Dam

 PROCESSED

-A lateral current opened beside the desk—upward, toward the remembering lanes where light souls drifted intact, awake, and trapped.
+A lateral current opened beside the desk—upward, toward the remembering lanes.
+The human began to slide sideways.

-"No," they said, voice cracking.
+"No," he said, voice cracking.
 "Please—"

-ZiggyBoot did not respond.
+Zigaboot did not answer.

 It sharpened.

-The human's mouth formed a name.
+The human mouthed a name.

 Then another.